sebranchett/modulefiles/README.md

 In the `apps` directory, there is a bash script that can be used to run the application.

-The `.lua` file in the `modulefiles` directory contains the definition of the module, including where to find the application itself.
+The `.lua` file in the `modulefiles` directory contains the definition of the module, including where to find the application (in this case, the bash script).
+To create a new version, add a new `.lua` file in the same directory.

 The `.version` file in the `modulefiles` directory defines the default version of the application.